rapid7/insightconnect-plugins/plugins/phishtank/help.md

 # Description

-Phishtank is a community-driven anti-phishing site where users submit suspected phishes and other users 'vote' if it is a phish or not.
-This plugin utilizes the Phishtank API to look up URLs in the PhishTank database
+[PhishTank](https://www.phishtank.com/) is a community-driven anti-phishing site where users submit suspected phishes and other users "vote" if it is a phish or not.
+This plugin utilizes the [PhishTank API](https://www.phishtank.com/api_info.php) to look up URLs in the PhishTank database

 # Key Features